Clan MacLachlan and the Jacobite Rebellion

 back to Strathlachlan from Culloden.
 The dead chief's riderless horse broke

-away from the survivors and galloped toward home, swimming across Loch
+away from the survivors and galloped toward home, swimming across Loch Fyne.

-horse coming from the ruins.
+the ruins.

 - The Ghostly Lady of Strathlachlan.
 Chief's Wife Walks.